Mach36/Moodify-app/README.md

 - spotipy 2.18.0
 - pickle-mixin 1.0.2

-You can insall these using the requirements.txt file.
+You can install these using the requirements.txt file.
 You can run `pip install -r requirements.txt` file.

 ## Running the app
 Once you have got the repo cloned and the dependencies installed you can simply run the app using `streamlit run moodify_app.py`.
 After running you will be able to see the app: